Cost of Living in Portland: $6,302 Monthly Guide

 Reduce Transportation Expenses

-Transportation often feels like a fixed cost, but you can cut hundreds from your monthly budget by shifting how you get around.
+Transportation often feels fixed, but you can cut hundreds from your monthly budget by changing how you get around.
 A TriMet monthly pass runs about $100 for unlimited rides.
-Biking is practical in Portland, which has a bike score of 83.
-Carpooling or reducing trip frequency trims fuel and parking costs (gas averages roughly $4/gal).

-Track your savings for a month to confirm the impact and adjust.
+Tally your current transportation expenses, then pick the highest-impact swaps.
+Track your savings for a month to confirm the results.

 • Swap solo car trips for a TriMet pass when possible.